 Claims are brought against the toy manufacturer.
 In theory, the retail store where the toy was purchased may also be held liable, as retailers must take every reasonable step to ensure the products they sell are safe for use.

-Can a parent bring a defective toy claim on behalf of the child?
+Can a parent make a defective toy claim for a child?

 A parent, legal guardian or other responsible adult may bring a claim on behalf of a child as their "litigation friend".